 Food combining rules can vary based on the particular diet.
 For example, some food combining diets assign food pairs based on how acidic or alkaline they are.
 But the majority of food combining diets pair foods based on whether they're a carbohydrate or starch, fruit, protein, fat, vegetable, or dairy.

-- Fruit must be eaten on an empty stomach - especially melons.
+- Fruit should always be eaten on an empty stomach - especially melons.

-- Dairy products must also be consumed on an empty stomach - especially milk.
+- Dairy products always need to be eaten on an empty stomach - especially milk.